contentful-userland/cf-content-types-generator/README.md

 ```
 This all only works if you add the [`contentful`](https://www.npmjs.com/package/contentful) package to your target project to get all relevant type definitions.

-### Custom Renderer
+# Renderer

-Extend the default `ContentTypeRenderer` class for custom rendering.
+Extend the default `BaseContentTypeRenderer` class, or implement the `ContentTypeRenderer` interface for custom rendering.

 Relevant methods to override: